41312432/sce-212-pa/README.md

 		- No need to specify your name nor student ID on the document
   - DO NOT COMPRESS
 	- OTHERWISE YOU WILL GET 0 pts for the report

+- Git repository URL at git.ajou.ac.kr (10 pts)
+	- Refer to https://www.youtube.com/channel/UC-Un-7jmeP-1OaHkS7awO0Q for using gitlab at Ajou University.
+  - Will be announced shortly

-- WILL NOT ANSWER FOR THOSE ALREADY SPECIFIED ON THE HANDOUT.
+- WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.